EMI Filter Basics

 Effects of EMI in the Industrial Sector

-In the industrial sector, EMI can affect devices across industries and lead to downtime, data loss or permanent damage to equipment.
-In the military and medical fields, the impacts of EMI on mission-critical function can be even more severe.
-These are a few of the major issues EMI can cause in the industrial sector.
+In the industrial sector, EMI can affect devices across industries and lead to downtime, data loss, or permanent damage to equipment.
+In the military and medical fields, the impacts of EMI on mission-critical functions can be even more severe.

 - Failure of hospital equipment: Many types of medical equipment are vulnerable to electromagnetic noise and can easily malfunction if unshielded from EMI.
 Life support equipment monitors weak body signals, making it highly susceptible to damage or failure from EMI.
 Devices like pacemakers and hearing aids can also malfunction or fail due to EMI.
 Failure of hospital equipment can lead to death or other severe consequences.